Donald Trump Addresses Arrest Of Cesar Sayoc, Vows To Stop Political Violence

 Trump said, “The bottom line is that Americans must unify and we must show the world that we are united together in peace, love, and harmony as fellow American citizens.”

-The chaos began on Wednesday morning, when a package addressed to the billionaire George Soros was discovered to have an explosive device attached.
+The chaos began on Wednesday morning, when a package addressed to billionaire George Soros was discovered to have an explosive device attached.

 "We must never allow political violence to take root in America… and I'm committed to doing everything in my power as president to stop it," President Trump says.
 "Stop it now." https://t.co/sTkWT0d8u7 pic.twitter.com/aX8FrljQ5O